ts-pro/vue-eternal-loading/docs/guide/styling-with-slots.md

 # Styling with slots

-**vue-eternal-loading** has 4 slots for each state, and you can set custom template for each of them.
-Default templates are described in the previous section.
-You can style them as you want using normal css.
-In case when you need different markup, text, or something more complex, you need to pass your own template to the proper slot:
+**vue-eternal-loading** provides 4 slots for each state, allowing you to set custom templates for each of them.
+The default templates for each state were described in the previous section.
+You can style the templates using regular CSS.
+If you require different markup, text, or more complex customization, you can pass your own template to the appropriate slot.

 ```html
 <template>